+110 Catalog
-Female Breast Disease and Treatment

-This elective is designed to expose the 4th year medical student to and educate him/her in all aspects of female breast disease.
+Surgery Surgery Year 4 Elective Rotations continued Course Number (Campus) Name/General Description MSUR-8409 (Amarillo, Lubbock) MSUR-8459 AW Female Breast Disease and Treatment This elective is designed to expose the 4th year medical student to and educate him/her in all aspects of female breast disease.
 The student will participate in the outpatient clinics evaluating patients and participate in the diagnosis and treatment of benign and malignant disease.
 The student will assist on breast biopsies in the outpatient clinic and will assist at hospital operative procedures.
 The student will spend time with the medical oncologist in the outpatient setting and at the Infusion Center.
 The student will also spend time at the Breast Imaging Center assisting with mammography and ultrasound.

-MSUR-8460 AW

-Retina and Macular Conditions of the Eye

-This course is offered as an Elective to students who have a defined interested in pursuing a career in Ophthalmology, and who wish to enhance their knowledge base in the fundamentals and practice of this sub specialty.
+MSUR-8460 AW Retina and Macular Conditions of the Eye This course is offered as an Elective to students who have a defined interested in pursuing a career in Ophthalmology, and who wish to enhance their knowledge base in the fundamentals and practice of this sub specialty.
 This elective will consist of an extensive exposure, in a private practice setting, to the diagnosis and management of both acute and chronic conditions of the Retina and Macula and the surgical procedures unique to this sub-specialty.

-Pre-Internship Surgical Boot Camp

-A highly focused Elective Skills Course for 4th-year medical students matched in a General Surgery, Surgical specialty or a Surgery related specialty.
-This course is to be offered only in the final scheduled rotation of the spring semester for an estimated ten to fifteen (10-15) 4th year students.
+MSUR-8411 (Amarillo, Lubbock) MSUR-8461 AW Pre-Internship Surgical Boot Camp A highly focused Elective Skills Course for 4th-year medical students matched in a General Surgery, Surgical specialty or a Surgery related specialty.
+This course is to be offered only in the final scheduled rotation of the spring semester for an estimated ten to fifteen $(10-15)$ 4th year students.
 Open to students from all campuses.
 This elective can satisfy the SubInternship requirement for students who match into a Surgery residency.
+MSUR-8413 (Lubbock) Surgical Residency Preparatory Elective This course is designed to provide MS4 students who intend to match to a surgical residency position to prepare for their internship year.
+The course is based on the ACS/APDSASE Entering Surgery Resident Prep Curriculum and includes numerous sessions scheduled in the simulation center.
+The curriculum has been developed as a "finishing curriculum" to provide students with practical information and experience in task that they will be expected to perform as a beginning intern.
+Some examples of skills covered include order writing, performing patient hand-offs, handling emergency patient scenarios, performing surgical procedures and managing surgical patients.
+The course will also address issues related to professionalism, communication skills, evidence-based medicine, and systems processes.

-Surgery Surgery Year 4 Elective Rotations continued...
+Surgery Year 4 Elective Rotations continued...